Rays vs. Orioles Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Yandy Diaz, Cedric Mullins and others in the Tampa Bay Rays-Baltimore Orioles matchup at Oriole Park at Camden Yards on Tuesday at 6:35 PM ET.
+Wander Franco and Cedric Mullins are two of the top players with prop bets for the taking when the Tampa Bay Rays and the Baltimore Orioles play at Oriole Park at Camden Yards on Wednesday (first pitch at 6:35 PM ET).

 Bet on this matchup or its props with DraftKings!